UrbanAnalyst/dodgr/cran-comments.md

 I finally managed to reproduce the previous UBSCAN and valgrind errors observed by Brian Ripley on 20 Sept 2019.
 This submission definitely fixes, with both AddressSanitizer and valgrind on r-devel returning only the by-now usual loss of 2-3000 bytes due to TBB code bundled in RcppParallel (see below).
+I humbly apologise for any inconvenience which may have arisen during my previously unsuccessful attempts to resolve this issue.

 ## Notes